SIMCODES-ISU/SIMCODES-ISU.github.io/docs/_students/Gabriela_Campbell.md

 # About Me

 Hi!
-I'm Gabriela Campbell, a 4th year undergraduate at Butler University's college of Liberal Arts and Sciences.
-I'm passionate about computational mathematics, machine learning, and algorithm analysis.
-Some of my research interests are in physical chemistry, specifically in modelling electron transmissions in chains of atoms.
+I'm Gabriela Campbell, a 4th year undergrad at Butler University's College of Liberal Arts and Sciences.
+I'm majoring in pure mathematics with a minor in computer science, and am passionate about computational mathematics, machine learning, and algorithm analysis.
+Some of my research interests are in representations of Lie Algebras, as well as physical chemistry, specifically in modelling electron transmissions in chains of atoms.

 ---